PeterCamilleri/CX16/vm/sweet_16.md

 <pre><code>R0 &larr; $00::memory_byte[Rn]
 Rn &larr; Rn + 1</code></pre>

-Get a zero-extended byte from memory.
+Get a zero-extended byte from memory and advance the pointer.

-    ld @R5         ; Transfer the byte pointed to by R5 to R0
+    ld @R5         ; Transfer the byte pointed to by R5 to R0 and step R5

 Notes:
 * The status is set for testing, the carry bit is cleared.
 The result is never